Mount St Bernard Abbey: Abbots and superiors

-On the death of Abbot Palmer, the sub-prior, Father Bernard Burder, was appointed provisional superior and was elected as second abbot in 1853.
+On the death of Abbot Palmer, the sub-prior, Dom Bernard Burder, was appointed provisional superior and was elected as second abbot in 1853.
 Burder was a grandson of George Burder, a non-conformist divine who had been one of the founders of the British and Foreign Bible Society, the Religious Tract Society and the London Missionary Society, and editor of the Evangelical Magazine.
 His father, Henry Forster Burder was also a non-conformist minister and had been a co-founder of the Congregational Union.
 Bernard Burder himself was a somewhat changeable character and his tenure as abbot proved to be unsettled.
 Against the non-conformity of his family background, he initially converted to the Anglican faith, into which he was ordained as a clergyman, serving as curate at Babbacombe, Devon, and then at Ruardean, Gloucestershire.
 He converted to Catholicism and in 1846 he presented himself at the guest house of Mount St Bernard, where he was accepted into the community by Abbot Palmer.
 Burder enjoyed a swift progression of office, being recorded as "Master of the Novices" and then sub-prior, before succeeding Abbot Palmer as superior six years later.
 Burder is described as having been, "a middle-aged man, rather stout, somewhat bald on the forehead, and about the ordinary height.
 He possesses a fine, full, clear voice, and a distinct enunciation".

 Abbot Burder came to the opinion that the rigorous Trappist life was too hard for Englishmen and made controversial plans for separating the monastery from the Trappist General Chapter and affiliating it to the Benedictines.
 In addition, many of the monastic community had become profoundly disturbed by the way in which a nearby boys' reformatory, begun by the abbot in 1856, had begun to affect the life of the monastery.
 The outcome was inevitable and the abbot resigned his office in 1858, following an enquiry by papal commission.
 After several attempts to join other monastic communities and spells as a private chaplain, Bernard Burder died at Lulworth Castle in September 1881.

-In 1859, Father Bartholemew Anderson was appointed superior, being elected abbot in 1863, and he led the community for thirty years - the longest tenure of any monk, as head of the community.
+In 1859, Dom Bartholemew Anderson was appointed superior, being elected abbot in 1863, and he led the community for thirty years – the longest tenure of any monk, as head of the community.
 Three of his brothers were also monks of Mount St Bernard.
 Abbot Anderson oversaw a number of additions made to the monastery buildings, including the Clock Tower and the octagonal Chapter House.
-He had a particular interest in ecumenicalism and was involved with the Association for the Promotion of the Unity of Christendom.
+He had a particular interest in ecumenism and was involved with the Association for the Promotion of the Unity of Christendom.
 The extension of such courtesy to non-Catholics was unusual at that time and among the guests welcomed by the abbot was the prime minister, William Gladstone, who paid a visit in 1873.
 Two members of the community at this time were well-known: Brother Anselm Baker, a noted heraldic artist, and Father Austin Collins, a writer of books and hymns.